 Corn Trading via CFDs with AvaTrade

 It might shock some readers that even though corn has a global usage and popularity, trading corn futures is not so common.
-As such, it is not offered by any broker, especially not with such good conditions and trading platform.
+As such, it is not offered by any broker, especially not with such good trading conditions and trading platform.

 - Up to trading leverage on corn CFD

 - Trading UK on an exclusive market 17.5 hours a day

 - An internationally regulated broker

 Enjoy competitive spreads & high leverage.